zyhou/pnpm-modules-yaml-storedir/README.md

 The modules directory at "/app/node_modules" will be removed and reinstalled from scratch.
 Proceed?
 (Y/n) · true
 ```

-We have a miss watch between the storeDir and the pnpm store path, the absolute path is not well handle.
+We have a miss watch between the storeDir and the pnpm store path, the absolute path is not well handled.

-Expected: The local and the docker need to be the same, ie `storeDir: ./.pnpm-store/v3`, so that we can use the same storeDir on both side.
+Expected: The local and the docker need to be the same, so that we can use the same storeDir on both side.